floshin/acrolib/glossary.md

 In this glossary (an ongoing work in progress to which you can contribute [here](https://github.com/floshin/acrolib/edit/main/glossary.md)), you will find all kinds of terms known from or associated with acrobatic gymnastics (short Acro, which is focused on the discipline of hand to hand) and floor acrobatics.

 Over time we will add terms of diverse languages and associate them with related terms from other languages in order to reduce the current confusion when talking about elements with people from another country (or even just another acrobatic school).
 On the basis on this research we may try to suggest a terminology, a common language, based on the most precise and most commonly used terms.
+We also want to add images or short animations to illustrate many of the terms.

 You can use the search function of your browser to search for terms you heard of but don't know what they mean or to search for terms you already know (you can also type cyrillic) in order to learn how they are called in other languages.